Skip to main content

 Quick Answer

-Three mini PCs stand out for local LLM inference: the Mac Mini M4 (fastest, ~18 tok/s), the Minisforum UM790 Pro (most RAM, 64 GB DDR5), and the Beelink SER8 (best value, Ryzen 9 8845HS CPU).
-All three run 7–13B Q4 models without a discrete GPU.
+Three mini PCs stand out for local LLM inference: Mac Mini M4 delivers ~18 tok/s with unified memory and zero VRAM bottleneck, Minisforum UM790 Pro scales to 64 GB DDR5 for larger models, and Beelink SER8 offers value at ~8 tok/s with Ryzen 9 8845HS.
+All three run 7โ€“13B Q4 models without a discrete GPU.

-• Mac Mini M4: fastest for LLMs, ~18 tok/s on Llama 3 8B, power-efficient
+• โ–ธMac Mini M4: fastest for LLMs, ~18 tok/s on Llama 3 8B, power-efficient

-• Minisforum UM790 Pro: AMD Radeon 780M iGPU, up to 64 GB unified RAM
+• โ–ธMinisforum UM790 Pro: AMD Radeon 780M iGPU, up to 64 GB unified RAM

-• Beelink SER8: Ryzen 9 8845HS, ~8 tok/s, budget-friendly alternative
+• โ–ธBeelink SER8: Ryzen 9 8845HS, ~8 tok/s, budget-friendly alternative

 Updated: 2026-05